inga-l/inga-l/README.md

 I have a cat whose full name is Gianlorenzo Bernini (and yes I named him after the sculptor).

-I speak English and Mandarin.
+I speak English, Mandarin, and Chinese Wu dialect.
 My French and German are functional (at least I think they are).
 I am also learning Japanese at the moment.

 My favourite band is Kent.
 <!--